This grilled Mexican corn salad is tossed with tomatillos and a creamy avocado ranch dressing! It’s a healthy gluten free side for only 125 calories!

 If you want to know the status of the completion of this list: well, this recipe crosses off number 5.
 I’m working on the other 4.
 They are going to happen.
 Maybe not the taco trucks ’cause, well, they be sketchy guys.
 I don’t want my quest to end in death.
 Or worse, food poisoning.

-So, I bought some.
-I had to make a side dish for our church picnic, and I decided I would just try ‘em out then.
+So, considering I have goals of assimiltating into the US culture and eating EVERYTHING Mexican forever, I bought some.
+I had to make a side dish for our church picnic, and I decided I would just try ’em out then.
 Church picnics are the best to try new recipes ’cause everyone is so nice and it makes you feel really good about what you made, am I right?

-Remember my put-creamy-sauce-on-everything-but-make-it-healthy phase I am going through?
+Do you remember my put-creamy-sauce-on-everything-but-make-it-healthy phase??
 Still going through it.
-Avocados also go quite well with Mexican things AND they are super creamy and healthy.
+Avocados also go quite well with Mexican things, like the chicken burrito bowl for meal prep, I have on repeat, AND they are super creamy and healthy.

 So, it came together like this: little smokey pieces of corn and onion, crunchiness from the tomatillo, and creaminess from the avocado.
 My taste buds did the happy dance for reals.